 Are you a fan of pizza but think that it is off limits while trying to lose weight?
-I used to think so too, until I discovered this 2 Ingredient Pizza Dough.
+I used to think so too, until I discovered this Two Ingredient Dough Recipe.
 This dough is all the rage among my Weight Watchers friends and with good reason.
-It is easy to make, tastes great and is low in points on the new Weight Watchers Freestyle program.
+It is easy to make, tastes great and is low in points on the Weight Watchers Freestyle program.
 The dough is the same dough I used to make 2 Ingredient Weight Watchers Bagels.
 Even my kids request this and they can eat whatever kind of dough they want.
-The best thing about this 2 ingredient pizza dough is that you can have an entire thin crust pizza for 6 points!
-Read on to find out how!
+This Weight Watchers pizza dough is quick and easy to make.
+No yeast and no waiting for the dough to rise.

 2 Ingredient Pizza Dough